-4.7 Affordable housing includes social rented, affordable rented and intermediate housing, provided to specified households where needs are not met by the market.
+4.8 Affordable housing includes social rented, affordable rented and intermediate housing, provided to specified households where needs are not met by the market.
 It can be a new build property or existing private sector property that has been purchased for use as an affordable home.
-Starter Homes come under government definition affordable housing but are not considered to be able to positively address affordability of housing in medium the to long term.
+Starter Homes come under definition the government of affordable housing but are not considered to be able to positively address affordability of housing in the medium to long term.
 Nevertheless, this plan sees some advantages in some circumstances in providing Starter Homes and this is outlined later in this chapter.